marvincayetano/pourmoncorpse/README.md

 # Future Implementation (if legal)

 - People can register to automate theirs too
-- People can view their current schedules
+- People can view their current schedules via text or email